jsbin/jsbin/README.markdown

 - `GET /api/:bin/:rev` - Retrieve the specific version of the bin with the specified ID and revision
 - `POST /api/save` - Create a new bin, the body of the post should be URL encoded and contain `html`, `javascript` and `css` parameters
 - `POST /api/:bin/save` - Create a new revision for the specified bin, the body of the post should be URL encoded and contain `html`, `javascript` and `css` parameters

+## Backers

+[Become a backer]((https://opencollective.com/jsbin#backer)) and show your support to our open source project.

+## Sponsors

+Does your company use JS Bin?
+Ask your manager or marketing team if your company would be interested in supporting our project.
+Support will allow the maintainers to dedicate more time for maintenance and new features for everyone.
+Also, your company's logo will show [on GitHub](https://github.com/jsbin/jsbin#readme) --who doesn't want a little extra exposure?
+[Here's the info](https://opencollective.com/jsbin#sponsor).